 Strategic planning is intended to create a single, focused vision of where an organization is headed.
 When that shared vision is communicated clearly and consistently, it inspires employees to take ownership over their role in the plan, and they are typically more motivated to do their best work.
 High engagement will directly impact your organization’s financial health and profitability.

 It’s imperative to have a system in place that will measure and monitor your progress toward goals during the execution phase.
-Performance management tools like ClearPoint allow organizations to track a variety of metrics related to strategic projects, which helps to maintain focus over the long term.
+Performance management tools like ClearPoint allow organizations to track a variety of metrics related to strategic projects, helping to maintain focus over the long term.
 And our team of strategy implementation experts is always available to provide guidance on every aspect of execution, from setting up an efficient management process to using our reporting tools optimally.

 ...but be sure to place a great deal of emphasis on rightsizing this process for your own organization.